John Foster of Dunleer

 John Foster of Dunleer (born 1665-died 16 May 1747) was elected member to the Irish House of Commons for the constituency of Dunleer, in County Louth.

-He formerly held the position of Mayor of Dunleer Corporation.
+Biography

 He was the son of Colonel Anthony Foster of Dunleer, whose father Samuel had come to Ireland from Cumberland.
+He held the position of Mayor of Dunleer Corporation.

+Personal life

 He married in 1704 Elizabeth Fortescue, youngest daughter of William Fortescue of Newrath, County Louth, and first cousin to William Henry Fortescue, 1st Earl of Clermont.
 They had six children: